 Fingers feeling stiff and sore, just in time for good send conditions to hit?
 Warm up right with these finger stretches and exercises to shake off the ache and climb your best!

-After a long and grueling winter spent training hard and dialing in the details, it’s finally time to get outside.
+After a long and grueling winter (or summer) spent training hard and dialing in the details, it’s finally time to get outside.
 All those months of cranking and waiting for the sun to return are coming to fruition.

 Prepare your fingers to crank on the smallest of crimps with these finger stretches.